 As with adopting any dog, adopting a mixed breed puppy comes with the risks of your puppy having a poor genetic makeup, or maybe even carrying an unknown illness.

-If your puppy appears to be unwell, it is important that you have them tested right away in order to avoid any illnesses getting worse over time.
+If your puppy appears to be unwell, you must have them tested right away to avoid any illnesses getting worse over time.

-Overall, bringing home a mixed breed dog from a rescue or shelter will be of better benefit than purchasing a purebred dog from a backyard breeder because not all breeder are of the same standard.
+Overall, bringing home a mixed-breed dog from a rescue or shelter will be of better benefit than purchasing a purebred dog from a backyard breeder because not all breeders are of the same standard.

 Plus, you can rest easy knowing that you have saved a life and given your pup the loving home they deserve.